 The next day in the morning, Kate and David decided to finally go sightseeing.
-David asked the receptionist if there is a guide available, but unfortunately he fell ill two days ago.
-As they were leaving tonight, they didn’t have any other option then to go alone.
-The receptionist suggested them to take a lot of water with them and follow the signals that would lead them to the monuments.
+David asked the receptionist if there was a guide available, but unfortunately, he fell ill two days ago.
+Because they were leaving that night, they didn’t have any other option than to go alone.
+The receptionist suggested to take a lot of water with them and to follow the signals that would lead them to the monuments.

 “The pyramids don’t look so far,” said Kate when she looked in the distance.